jennianelson/progress-tracker-app/notes.md

 2/27            *Fixed this by use dashes instead of dots
     /Task: Ability to edit standards and sections /*Not thrilled about the way standards can be edited; need ability to both edit description, and add more standards from API
-           /*On the right track here.
-Admin can add more standards in section edit.
+           /*Admin can add more standards in section edit.
 3/1
     Task: Need to keep students from editing other students's standards and subjects!
     /Task: Keep working on Section edit with nested form to add standards.
-Trying to use checkboxes *Ready to work on update action
+Trying to use checkboxes /*Ready to work on update action

 Admin Routes
     Subject Index(root): /subjects      subjects_path